You want smart political talk without the meltdowns?

 And it's legal in all 50 states.

-You don't need a permit, you don't need a background check, and it has powerful deterrence like tear gas, kinetic rounds.
+And it has powerful deterrents like tear gas, kinetic rounds.

 You can hit a target 60 feet away.

-Uh, it can you can incapacitate these perpetrators 30 to 40 minutes.
+You can incapacitate these perpetrators 30 to 40 minutes.

-And that's why this technology of burner is now trusted by over 500 government agencies, police departments, and private security firms.
+And that's why this technology of Burner is now trusted by over 500 government agencies, police departments, and private security firms.

-Watch the videos, go to BYRNA.com today to learn more.
+Go to byrna.com today to learn more.

-Uh find the burner dealer, their partner near you, or they'll mail it to you themselves, and uh you won't be disappointed.
+Find the burner dealer, their partner near you, or they'll mail it to you themselves.

-Uh, and his name is Robert Prevost.
+And his name is Robert Prévost.

 He has taken on the name Leo the 14th.

-Opportunity missed for them.
+It's an opportunity missed for them.

 I tell you what, the Vatican City doesn't know what they're missing.

-No, I you can't joke about it.
+No, you can't joke about it.

 Some people have zero sense of humors.

-Um Pope sometimes the Popes sometimes choose their names from a recent predecessor out of respect or indicate a desire to continue in their footsteps.
+The popes sometimes choose their names from a recent predecessor out of respect or indicate a desire to continue in their footsteps.

-Um could tell you all about his background as we went through earlier in the program.
+Could tell you all about his background as we went through earlier in the program.

-Uh I won't repeat myself here.
+I won't repeat myself here.

-Um seems more conservative, a little bit more conservative than Pope Francis.
+Seems more conservative, a little bit more conservative than Pope Francis.

-Uh he's 69 years old, relatively young, considering the last two were well into their 70s when they were chosen, and he is fluent in Spanish, Italian, and English, uh, which is pretty interesting.
+He's 69 years old, relatively young, considering the last two were well into their 70s when they were chosen.

-And um, again, born and raised in the suburbs of Chicago, first American Pope ever chosen, although he has served abroad for a big part of his career.
+And again, born and raised in the suburbs of Chicago, first American Pope ever chosen, although he has served abroad for a big part of his career.

-Um, it appears he does not align with Pope Francis on issues involving the LGBTQ community.
+It appears he does not align with Pope Francis on issues involving the LGBTQ community.

 In a speech to bishops, he referred to the homosexual lifestyle and alternative families comprised of same-sex partners and their adopted children.